 Software for design and photography

-Adobe Creative Cloud: Adobe CC comes with the tools you need to edit photos, create videos, create logos, ebooks, and PDFs.
+Adobe Creative Cloud (opens in a new tab).
+Adobe Creative Cloud comes with the tools you need to edit photos, create videos, create logos, ebooks, and PDFs.
 If you only want Lightroom and Photoshop, the Photography Plan is a cheaper option.

-Canva: Great for graphic design and PDFs.
-You can do a lot with the free version.
-However, Canva Pro will open many features, such as the ability to create a brand kit and resize images to any format.
+Canva (opens in a new tab).
+Canva is great for graphic design and PDFs.
+Although you can do a lot with the free version, Canva Pro will open many features, such as the ability to create a brand kit and resize images to any format.

 Build your website

 Squarespace (opens in a new tab).
 Squarespace is the best website builder for photographers.
 It’s easy to use, design, and maintain.
 Squarespace offers many beautiful templates to help you create a professional website.